-Sagres boasts the warmest weather in Algarve during the winter, and t also happens to be the home of some of the best surfing waves in Algarve.
+Sagres boasts the warmest weather in Algarve during the winter and is the home of some of the best surfing waves in the Algarve.
 If you don’t mind the cold water, zip up your wetsuit and catch some waves.

 Where to stay in the Algarve in winter

 Winter is the low season in Algarve, so expect the smaller villages and towns to be quite quiet.